Oregon Route 255: History

 OR 255 is a former section of U.S. 101.
 OR 255 was assigned to the Carpenterville Highway in 2003.

 On February 26, 2019, the Hooskanadan Slide took out a nearly quarter-mile long section of U.S. 101, causing the road to slough away in places and buckle in others.
-ODOT closed the highway at milepost 344; OR 255 serves as a detour for the time being.
-Travelers are advised that the Carpenterville Highway is a narrow, winding road, with extreme elevation changes, spots of gravel, and a spot that is reduced to a single lane.
-Commercial traffic is restricted on the road; ODOT has established checkpoints at both ends of the highway to enforce the restrictions.
+ODOT closed the highway at milepost 344; OR 255 served as a detour for a short time.
+Travelers were advised that the Carpenterville Highway is a narrow, winding road, with extreme elevation changes, spots of gravel, and a spot that is reduced to a single lane.
+Commercial traffic is restricted on the road; ODOT established checkpoints at both ends of the highway to enforce the restrictions when the route served as a detour.

-Trucks attempting to travel between Brookings (or points south) and Pistol River (or points north) can find a viable detour via US 199 in Crescent City to Interstate 5 in Grants Pass, then heading north to Winston and heading west on OR 42 back to U.S. 101.
-Truckers circling back to Gold Beach or Pistol River can follow OR 42S from Coquille to Bandon; traffic continuing further north on the coast can follow OR 42 all the way to Coos Bay.
-Southbound traffic drives this route in reverse.
+Trucks that attempted to travel between Brookings (or points south) and Pistol River (or points north) were ushered to use US 199 in Crescent City to Interstate 5 in Grants Pass, then north to Winston and then heading west on OR 42 back to U.S. 101.
+Truckers that needed to circle back to Gold Beach or Pistol River were told to follow OR 42S from Coquille to Bandon; traffic continuing further north on the coast followed OR 42 all the way to Coos Bay.
+Southbound traffic drove this route in reverse.